Daniel Adlung: Energie Cottbus

 In the opening game of the 2011–12 season against Dynamo Dresden, Adlung scored his first goal of the season, in a 2–1 win.
 In a follow–up match against MSV Duisburg, he set up Energie Cottbus’ second goal of the game, in a 2–1 win.
 Adlung then scored his second goal of the season, as well as, setting up the club's first goal of the game, in a 3–3 draw against Eintracht Frankfurt on 10 September 2011.
 However, he suffered injuries on two occasions that kept him out for several weeks.
 It wasn't until on 16 October 2011 when Adlung returned to the first team, coming on as a 79th-minute substitute, in a 1–0 win against FSV Frankfurt.
 Since returning from injury, he started in the next six matches, including setting up a goal, in a 2–1 loss against Dynamo Dresden on 11 December 2011, before serving a one match suspension for picking up five yellow cards.
 After returning to the first team from suspension, Adlung then captained Energie Cottbus for the first time against Karlsruher SC on 17 February 2012 and helped the club lose 2–0.
 In a match against Eintracht Frankfurt on 4 March 2012, he was sent–off for a second bookable offence, in a 1–0 loss.
-In the last game of the season against Union Berlin, Adlung scored his third goal of the season, in a 2–1 win, as the result saw the club successfully avoid relegation.
+In the last game of the season against Union Berlin, Adlung scored his third goal of the season, in a 2–1 win, as the result saw the club avoid relegation.
 Despite the setback he received during the 2011–12 season, Adlung remained as the club's first team regular, playing in the midfield position.
 As a result, he went on to make thirty appearances and scoring three times in all competitions.